6 Underrated but Effective Conversion Optimization Techniques

 For example, VideoFruit’s homepage CTA says ‘Start Class Now’

-Freshbooks does something similar – it uses strong copy (“Try it free for 30 days”) and a large, green button that stands out against the blue background.
+Freshbooks does something similar—it uses strong copy (“Try it free for 30 days”) and a large, green button that stands out against the blue background of their landing pages.

-Also notice the microcopy telling users that they won’t need a credit card to sign-up – another tactic that will boost your conversions.
+Also, notice the microcopy telling users that they won’t need a credit card to sign up—another tactic that will boost your average conversion rate.

 Conclusion